primeqa/create-primeqa-app/README.md

 <h2> 🥁 Usage </h2>

 You can now open a browser of your choice (Mozilla Firefox/Google Chrome) and visit "http://{PUBLIC_IP}:82" to interact with the PrimeQA application.
 You will see our Retrieval, Reader and QuestionAnswering components.
-Some features include adjust settings and for users to provide feedback on retrieved answers.
+Some features include the ability to adjust settings and for users to provide feedback on retrieved answers.

 <h2> 🤨 User Feedback </h2>

 Users can provide feedback via the thumbs up / thumbs down icons to the answers shown in the results page.

-To use the feedback, to fine-tune your Reader model
+To use the feedback to fine-tune your Reader model

 1. Get the feedback data: